leebyron/async-to-gen/README.md

 Use options to define exactly which files to `includes` or `excludes` with regular expressions.
 All files are included by default except those found in the `node_modules` folder, which is excluded by default.
+Pass `excludes: null` to not exclude any files.

 ```js
 require('async-to-gen/register')({ includes: /\/custom_path\// })
 ```

+> #### Don't use the require hook in packages distributed on NPM
+> As always, don't forget to use `async-to-gen` to compile files before distributing
+> your code on npm, as using the require hook affects the whole runtime and not
+> just your module and may hurt the runtime performance of code that includes it.

 ## Use in Build Systems: